Stability of transition semigroups and applications to parabolic equations: Stability of strongly Feller semigroups

 \begin{prop} Let $\Omega$ be a Polish space.
 If a positive kernel operator $T$ on $B_b(\Omega)$ is strongly Feller, then $T^2$ is ultra Feller. \end{prop}

 This proposition is quite well-known; for the convenience of the reader we include a proof.

-\begin{proof}[Proof of Proposition~\ref{p.ultrafeller}] It follows from \cite[Lemmas~5.10 and~5.11 in Chapter~1]{revuz1984} that if $T$ is a positive, strongly Feller operator, then for any bounded sequence $(f_n)_{n\in \N} \subseteq B_b(\Omega)$ we can extract a subsequence $f_{n_k}$ such that $T^2f_{n_k}$ converges to some continuous function $g$ uniformly on every compact subset of $\Omega$.
-Since for a metrizable compact set $K$ compactness in $C(K)$ is the same as sequential compactness, we may infer from the classical Arzel\`{a}--Ascoli theorem, that for a bounded subset $B \subseteq B_b(\Omega)$, the image $T^2B \subseteq C_b(\Omega)$ is equicontinuous on any compact subset of $\Omega$.
-Employing a Arzel\`{a}--Ascoli theorem for the strict topology, see \cite[Theorem 3.6]{khan1979}, it follows that $T^2B$ is relatively $\beta_0$-compact. \end{proof}
+\begin{proof}[Proof of Proposition~\ref{p.ultrafeller}] It follows from \cite[Lem.\ 5.10 and~5.11 in Chapter~1]{revuz1984} that if $T$ is a positive, strongly Feller operator, then for any bounded sequence $(f_n)_{n\in \N} \subseteq B_b(\Omega)$ one can extract a subsequence $f_{n_k}$ such that $T^2f_{n_k}$ converges to some continuous function $g$ uniformly on every compact subset of $\Omega$.
+Since compactness in $C(K)$ is the same as sequential compactness, the classical Arzel\`{a}--Ascoli theorem yields that, for a bounded subset $B \subseteq B_b(\Omega)$, the image $T^2B \subseteq C_b(\Omega)$ is equicontinuous on any compact subset of $\Omega$.
+Employing a Arzel\`{a}--Ascoli theorem for the strict topology, see \cite[Thm.\ 3.6]{khan1979}, it follows that $T^2B$ is relatively $\beta_0$-compact. \end{proof}

-Let $\Omega$ be a Polish space and let $T$ be a kernel operator on $B_b(\Omega)$ with dual operator $S$ on $\cM(\Omega)$.
+\begin{rem} Let $\Omega$ be a Polish space and let $T$ be a kernel operator on $B_b(\Omega)$ with dual operator $S$ on $\cM(\Omega)$.
 If $T$ is strongly Feller, then it follows from Proposition~\ref{p.dual-of-strong-feller-op} and Lemma~\ref{l.amcompact}(b) that the norm adjoint $(S^2)^*$ of $S^2$ maps the norm dual $\cM(\Omega)^*$ of $\cM(\Omega)$ to $C_b(\Omega)$.
 On the other hand, $S^2$ is the dual kernel operator of the ultra Feller operator $T^2$ (Proposition~\ref{p.ultrafeller}).

-We find it worthwhile to mention that a similar results remains true for general ultra Feller operators -- not only for those that are the square of a strongly Feller operator.
-This is not needed in what follows, but we find it an interesting observation for its on sake, so we provide a proof for this fact in the appendix (Proposition~\ref{p.ultrafeller2}).
+It is worthwhile to mention that a similar result remains true for general ultra Feller operators -- not only for those that are the square of a strongly Feller operator.
+This is not needed in what follows, but it is an interesting observation for its on sake, so we provide a proof for this fact in the appendix (Proposition~\ref{p.ultrafeller2}). \end{rem}

-The following theorem is our main result in this section.
+The following theorem is the main result in this section.
 It is an analogue of Theorem~\ref{t.main-bdd-functions} for semigroups that contain a strongly Feller operator.